Merhaba Emberistas! 🐹

 The Component Manager™ feature which had

-already had been accepted by the Ember community in the spring of this year defines a new low-level primitive that would allow developers to create flexible and efficient component base classes
+already had been accepted by the Ember community in the spring of this year defines a new low-level primitive that would allow developers to create flexible, efficient, and extensible component base classes.

 components to their parent apps and which want to allow end users to extend from these base components themselves.